We listen to what we want to hear. If what we’re being told doesn’t concur with our own thoughts, beliefs or how we see our lives, we shut off.

 As children, we have no option but to listen.
 Listening taught me how to do things differently and for myself.
-Reading between the lines on what was being said, taught me how to deal with my issues in a way that allowed me to support a different outcome.
-I didn’t close my mind to what others said, I simply found a different way to think that worked better for me.
+Reading between the lines on what was being said, taught me how to deal with issues in a way that allowed me to change and find different outcomes.
+I didn’t close my mind to what others said, I found a different way to think that worked better for me.

-It also depends on a person’s personality too.
-Some of us automatically open up to other people’s opinions and advice and some of us don’t, but perhaps that depends on the approach of the person handing out the advice.
+It also depends on personality.
+Some of us are automatically receptive to other people’s opinions and advice and some of us aren’t, but perhaps that depends on the approach of the person handing out the advice.
 If someone is dictatorial we listen less.